anani-a-missinou/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Anani A. MISSINOU is a Junior Postdoctoral Researcher at Institute for Genetics, Environment and Plant Protection (IGEPP).
+Anani A. MISSINOU is a Postdoctoral Researcher at Institute for Genetics, Environment and Plant Protection (IGEPP).

 His primary research interests lie in understanding genetic determinants of plants-specialized metabolism, interconnected metabolic pathways, and their regulation under stress, especially in crop plants like Brassica species.